musejs/scenic-route/README.md

 route instance with which to define routes.
 This can be done by calling either `new ScenicRoute(options)` or `ScenicRoute.make(options)`.

-- The `options` argument is an optional plain javascript object, with the following optional parameters:
+The `options` argument is an optional plain javascript object, with the following optional parameters:
 - `prefix`: the route prefix to add to all routes defined with this instance
 - `middleware`: an array or single function of Connect-style middleware
 - `namespace`: iif using controllers, controllers will belong to this namespace
 - `name`: prefixed to the names of any named routes defined with this instance

 Routes are defined using the route instance object, which has methods that correspond to each supported HTTP verb (`get`, `post`, `put`, `delete`, `patch`, `options`).
 Each of these methods accept the same arguments: `uri`, and `action`.
-`uri` is the route you wish to match, e.g. "/hello-world" `action` can be either a Connect-style function whose arguments are `req` and `res`, or a plain javascript object with the following keys:
+`uri` is the route you wish to match, e.g. "/hello-world", while `action` can be either a Connect-style function whose arguments are `req` and `res`, or a plain javascript object with the following keys:
 - `uses` - the Connect-style function that serves as the action
 - `middleware` (optional) - an array or single function of Connect-style middleware to run before the action
 - `name` (optional) - names this route, which can then be used to generate URLs to this route, using the static method `SceniceRoute.url(name)`
 - `where` (optional) - a plain javascript object whose keys are route params, and values are a regex (RegExp object, regex literal, or a regex string) to constrain the param to

 When all routes have been defined, the static method `ScenicRoute.listen` can then be called to start the server at the specified port.